 Service applications (client credentials flow) have no user.
 If you use this flow, make sure you have at least one rule that specifies the condition No user.

-Selecting the information icon or clicking the rule name displays the users and groups that the rule applies to, as well as the scopes granted to those users and groups.
+Click the information icon or rule name to see which users and groups the rule applies to, and the scopes granted to them.